GitHub Student Developer Pack: Benefits and How to Use It

 Stop paying for developer tools.
-The GitHub Student Pack gives you $200,000 worth of premium software for free.
-Here is exactly how to get it and use every single benefit.
+GitHub Student Pack gives you $200,000 worth of premium software free.
+Here is how to get it and use it.

 Picture this: You're a broke college student eating instant ramen for the third day straight, and your friend casually mentions they just paid $100 for GitHub Copilot.
 Meanwhile, you could have gotten it free this whole time.